 Our research interest lies in the general area of surface and colloidal science.
 We are mainly experimentalists with expertise in surface modification & patterning, self assembly, photolithography, micro- and nanofabrication, thin film deposition, tribology, and electrochemistry.
+Below are a few examples of ongoing projects in the areas of energy, health, environment and materials.

 The Design and Fabrication of "Smart" Surfaces and Colloids